nishchalkc89/nishchalkc89/README.md

 - 👀 I’m interested in ethical hacking, Networking and  Web development.
 - 🌱 I’m currently persuing computer science engineering at sharda University.
 - 💞️ I’m looking to collaborate on project related to securing computer systems .This could involve analyzing vulnerabilities, implementing security measures, or developing secure software solutions.
-- 📫 How to reach me , nishchalkc370@gmail.com or http://nishchalkc.com.np/?i=1
+- 📫 How to reach me , nishchalkc370@gmail.com

 <!---
 nishchalkc89/nishchalkc89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.